 The less you stress joints, the less likely you are to sustain an injury during your workout.
 You are also less likely to be sore afterwards.
 Most importantly, a non-workout injury doesn’t always have to halt your exercise routine on an exercise bike.
 If you hurt your back or neck, you will find the support of a recumbent exercise bike will keep you from having to stop your exercise regimen altogether.
 Let’s face it – if you have to stop, you are less likely to start again.

 An Exercise Bike is Better for Your Health than a Treadmill

 As you can see, both pieces of home fitness equipment have advantages.
 While the treadmill continues to be the most popular piece of home gym equipment, most people are more likely to faithfully use an exercise bike.
 This means you’re more likely to have to dust a treadmill until it gets the garage sale sticker.

 Note From Brigadoon Fitness:

 We take exception to this authors claim that the treadmill is boring.
-Nowadays commercial and residential treadmills come with consoles that can access preprogrammed exercise routines and entertainment all with a touch of your finger.
+Nowadays commercial treadmills as well as residential treadmills come with consoles that can access preprogrammed exercise routines and entertainment all with a touch of your finger.
 Check out the True Fitness Treadmill TC400 and see the consoles available.